-HACSB Public Housing residents living in units proposed for disposition through RAD Conversions that request a voucher.

-After families identified above are selected from the waiting list, HACSB will select families based on the total number of points families receive when the following preferences are applied.
+Current HACSB Public Housing residents who reside in units approved or proposed for disposition or conversion under RAD, Section 18, or any other HUD-authorized repositioning program, and who request a Housing Choice Voucher.After families identified above are selected from the waiting list, HACSB will select families based on the total number of points families receive when the following preferences are applied.
 Families with the highest number of points will be selected first.
 Among families with equal points, families with the earliest date and time of application will be selected first.
 A family can earn no more than a maximum of 3 points.

 Applicant families consisting of one individual who is elderly or disabled in the HACSB’s jurisdiction will be given a selection priority over all “other Single” applicants.